mui/mui-x/docs/data/tree-view/rich-tree-view/ordering/ordering.md

 ### File explorer

-The example below is an improved version of the [File Explorer](/x/react-tree-view/rich-tree-view/customization/#file-explorer) example with drag & drop re-ordering.
+The example below is a simplified version of the [File Explorer](/x/react-tree-view/rich-tree-view/customization/#file-explorer) example with drag & drop re-ordering.
 You can re-order items but only inside folders (or inside the trash).

 {{"demo": "FileExplorer.js"}}